 Barnsley criteria for selection of a Local Wildlife Site due to its Lowland Meadow or Neutral Grassland habitat are that it should be

-It may also be selected because of the fauna that such grassland supports.
+It may also be selected due to the fauna that it supports.

 There are two SSSI Neutral Grassland or Lowland Meadow sites in Barnsley together with a number of Local Wildlife Sites (see below).